Group Income Protection Taxation Rules

 What tax implications are there on group income protection schemes?

-If an employer offers their staff income protection insurance as a company benefit, it’s usually treated as a business expense, allowing the firm to claim corporation tax.
+If an employer offers their staff income protection insurance as a company benefit, it’s usually treated as a business expense, allowing the firm to offset the cost against their corporation tax liability.

-Due to this, when benefit is paid out in the event of an employee claim, the money paid from the group income protection scheme is almost always subject to income tax.
+Due to this, when benefits are paid out in the event of an employee claim, the money paid from the group income protection scheme is almost always subject to income tax.

 Treatment on premium payments